alexnjh/apan50-kube-demo/README.md

 <br>
 <br>

 At this point, the HPA is functioning.
-For this example, the metric use for scaling is CPU load although custom metrics can also be used but will require more specific configuration which is outside the scope of this tutorial.
+For this example, the metric used for scaling is **CPU load** although custom metrics can also be used but will require more specific configuration which is outside the scope of this tutorial.

 Before moving on to the Vertical Pod Autoscaler example please remove the HPA from the cluster.This is to ensure the HPA will not affect the VPA.